|Net Worth:||$8 Million|

 - His shortest chess match lasted only for a minute.

 - For ten years, Carlsen has been sitting at the top of FIDE’s rating list.

-- He is private when it comes to his love life.
+- Magnus Carlsen is very secretive when it comes to his personal life.
 It was reported that he has publicly dated two women named Synn Christin Larsen and Elisabet Lorentzen Djønne.
 The latter, who is a criminology student, is said to be the current girlfriend of Carlsen.